 Cheating - Dishonesty of any kind on examinations or on written assignments, illegal possession of examinations, the use of unauthorized notes during an examination, obtaining information during an examination from the textbook or from the examination paper of another student, assisting others to cheat, alteration of grade records, illegal entry or unauthorized presence in the office are examples of cheating.
-Complete honesty is required of the student in the presentation of any and all phases of coursework.
+Complete honesty is required of the student in the presentation of all phases of coursework.
+This applies to quizzes of whatever length, final examinations, daily reports and term papers.

 Plagiarism - Offering the work of another as one's own, without proper acknowledgment, is plagiarism.
 Any student who fails to give credit for quotations or essentially identical expression of material taken from books, encyclopedias, magazines, websites such as: blogs, journals, or articles, other referenced works, from themes, reports, and/or other writings of a fellow student, is guilty of plagiarism.
-If there is any suspicion of work completed by Artificial Intelligence (A.I.), the student and their work may be questioned, and if proven that A.I. was used will be considered guilty of plagiarism.
+If there is any suspicion of work completed by Artificial Intelligence

+(A.I.), the student and their work may be questioned, and if proven that A.I. was used will be considered guilty of plagiarism.